North Carolina Eminent Domain Attorneys

 You should not negotiate yourself because you are not equipped to know what your land is worth or what you should be getting.
 Illinois eminent domain law is a tricky animal.
 It allows for several landowner-friendly arguments and crevices within the law that, if properly pursued, can result in much more compensation than what is offered.
 A landowner cannot possibly be expected to have the knowledge or expertise to explore these arguments.
 An experienced North Carolina eminent domain attorney can deftly maneuver the eminent domain laws to an outcome much higher than expected for a landowner.

-If you are unsure if you have a case for more compensation, the Sever Storey attorneys will review your case FOR FREE.
+If you are unsure if you have a case for more compensation, the Sever Walker Padgitt attorneys will review your case FOR FREE.
 Just give Jordan Walker a call at 888-318-3761 or shoot him an e-mail at jordan@landownerattorneys.com, send him your appraisal, and we will review it FOR FREE.
 No strings, no invoices, no bills, just an honest assessment of your case for compensation.

 When land is taken or damaged and the landowner has not been served a complaint or declaration, it is known as “inverse condemnation.”
 To file for compensation for inverse condemnation by the NCDOT or NCDOA or a local public or private condemnor, the landowner must generally file an inverse condemnation complaint[4] within 24 months of the date the affected property was taken or the completion of the project involving the taking, whichever is later, although there are exceptions to this rule.